-If the guest sues the arena’s owners for damages related to his fall, the owner’s liability insurance will pay for his defense in court while covering any settlement or award against him and future legal costs if he loses the case.
+If the guest sues the arena’s owners for damages related to his injury, the owner’s liability insurance will pay for his defense in court while covering any settlement or award against him and future legal costs if he loses the case.

 Entertainment venues must also be insured.